thecarp/dactyl-keyboard/doc/options-central.md

       offset: [10, 0, 0]
       alias: adapter-side-1
 ```
-In this example, the vertex named `adapter-side-1` will be placed 10 mm plus the overall width of the adapter away from `housing-side-1R`, with the body of the adapter covering the intervening distance, so that the shell of the adapter touches both vertices, and the housing only touches one.
-Given that the `base` z cooridinate is zero, both `at-ground` and `above-ground` have their default values and are therefore redundant.
+In this example, the vertex named `adapter-side-1` will be placed 10 mm plus the overall width of the adapter away from `housing-side-1R`, with the adapter covering the intervening distance, so that the shell of the adapter touches both vertices, and the housing only touches one.
+Given that the `base` z coordinate is zero, both `at-ground` and `above-ground` have their default values and are therefore redundant.

 Aliases for vertices on the interface itself, as opposed to the adapter, are useful mainly when you anchor features like an MCU holder to the central housing.
 Doing so, you need to be aware that the central housing has both symmetric and asymmetric properties.
 Its basic shape, including everything you can determine with `interface`, will be bilaterally symmetric.
 Adapters and their fasteners, and bottom plates, are also symmetric, except for threaded holes.
 By contrast, central-housing-specific `tweaks` and MCU holders will only appear on the specific side of the housing that you indicate, breaking symmetry.